TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Introduction

 One might think that if the adversary has the white-box access to the transferred part of the source model, then the adversary can easily perform the membership inference attack without the black-box access to the whole source model.
 However, this is not the case.
 Specifically, Nasr \etal{} \cite{Nasr_SP19} showed that a white-box membership inference attack that uses the outputs of individual layers does not provide better accuracy than the black-box attack.
 Then they proposed a white-box attack using the gradient of the prediction loss with regard to all parameters, and showed that the proposed attack outperforms the black-box attack.
-However, this attack cannot be used in our setting where the adversary does not have a white-box access to the whole source model, because the adversary cannot calculate the gradient by the back-propagation algorithm in this case.
+However, this attack cannot be performed in our setting where the adversary does not have a white-box access to the whole source model, because the adversary cannot calculate the gradient by the back-propagation algorithm in this case.
 For this reason, we explore a new membership inference algorithm under the assumption of the white-box access to the transferred model and the black-box access to the whole source model.

 Under this assumption, we show that \emph{the adversary can also transfer the knowledge} in the same way as the target organization to significantly improve the accuracy of membership inference attacks.
 Specifically, we propose a new technique called \emph{transfer shadow training}, which transfers the parameters of the transferred model to a shadow model \cite{Shokri_SP17} that imitates the behavior of the source model and for which the adversary knows the training dataset.
-The transfer shadow training technique is helpful for the adversary especially when the amount of shadow training data is small.
-For example, the adversary may not have sufficient shadow training data due to high expense or difficulty in acquiring personal data (e.g., medical data, biometric data), just like the target organization.
+This technique is helpful for the adversary especially when the amount of shadow training data is small.
+For example, the adversary may not have sufficient shadow training data due to high expense or difficulty in acquiring personal data (e.g., face images, medical data), just like the target organization.
 By experiments using two real datasets, we demonstrate that our new technique enables such an adversary to perform the membership inference attack against transfer learning with high accuracy.